Copyright © 2017

-Dick Melton Letter 3
+- Dick Melton Letter 3

 I have been going through the Dersingham history web site and you say on it that you would like any comments about it.

 The first thing is The Drift; going back to 1910 when my father first used it has never been called Hurry Home Drift or Senters Drift [It was referred to as Hurry Home Drift by a couple of long-time residents during their interviews; we rather like it – Ed].
 The big house on the corner was lived in by the Senter family who had three small sheds (shops ) in their back yard and this area was always known as Senters Corner.